• Skip to main content

 Jump to Recipe Print Recipe

-top view of chicken wings on baking rack.
+Top view of chicken wings on rack on baking sheet with title text.

 stack of chicken wings on plate with celery in front of instant pot.